MarcCollado/enron/README.md

 * Recall: 22%

-Remarkably it got a pretty high accuracy, the best among the three tested algorithms, despite it felt short in terms of precision and accuracy.
+Remarkably it got a pretty high accuracy, the best among the three tested algorithms, despite it felt short in terms of precision and recall.

 It got a precision of more than 42%, which means that out of all the items labeled as positive, how many the algorithm identified as truly belong to the positive class.